cunger/launch/notes/style-before-content/css.md

 > A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element.
 -- [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements)

+> A pseudo element is one that does not exist in the actual HTML, but the browser will insert it after the initial page rendering

 Examples:
 * `div::before`, `div::after` (which create an inline pseudo-element that is the first/last child of the `div`)
 * `p::first-line`

+It needs to have `content` defined in order to be rendered, even if only `content: "";`.